You’re interested in a non-clinical job and dreaming of remote work as a medical copywriter...

 This option is most like clinical care.
 You will be an employee, have a job description, and meet deadlines that are set by the company.

 The deadlines and projects may feel a bit like the familiar productivity demands.
-Just like clinical documentation, your writing gets faster with experience.
+Just like clinical documentation, you'll get faster as you gain experience.
 You’ll also have team meetings to attend and coworkers to communicate with.

 If you need benefits and a consistent income, working with a company is a good choice.
 You’ll be paid hourly or salary depending on the company.
 During the interview, ask about the project load and frequency of last-minute deadlines.